tent/tent.io/content/_faq.md

 sites on the web.

-### Why is Tent distributed?
+### Why is Tent decentralized?

-Distributed services are resilient.
+Decentralized services are resilient.
 If one part breaks or is turned off the other parts continue to operate normally.
-This is why the whole internet doesn't shut down when one site or server is having problems.
-Important services should be decentralized, offering users a choice of providers and developers the opportunity to innovate.
-The Internet itself, and the most important services on it, like the World Wide Web and Email, are all distributed systems based on open protocols.
+The Internet is decentralized.
+That's why the whole Internet doesn't shut down when one site or server is having problems.
+Important systems should be decentralized and offer users a choice of providers and developers the opportunity to innovate.
+The Internet itself, and the most important services on it, like the World Wide Web and Email, are all decentralized systems based on open protocols.
 So is Tent.
 Most existing social sites could be reimplemented based on Tent.